sai-krupa/parkcitygazette/README.md

 # Park City Gazette
-This project involves building a sample web site for park city gazette using the provided design template as a part of course work
+This project involves building a sample web site for park city gazette using the provided design template